gyril/front-crm-plugin/README.md

 - `badge`: `TypeValue` can be any object that can be cast to a string.
 It will displayed in a badge format.
 - `string`: `TypeValue` can be any object that can be cast to a string.
 - `list`: `TypeValue` must be an Array of Strings.

+Edit the `server/drivers/airtable.js` file to make changes to the data fetched from Airtable and displayed in Front, or write a new driver that works with the system of record of ytour choice.
+As long as it implements a `getDataForContact` method that returns a valid blob, the data will be displayed by the plugin.

 ## Building and deploying